mrachuta/shell-scripts/README.md

 Script was prepared to be used together with google-drive-ocalmfuse package.
 Because gdo has no service-agent, script can be easily adapted as base for service daemon.
-It can be also used as separate script, to manually mount and umount multiple (or single) drives.
+It can be also used as separate script, to manually mount and unmount multiple (or single) drives.

 ## vpsconfigurator

 Script is used to automate initial configuration of VPS.
 It creates the new user, set password and install necessary software.
 Still in development to exclude as much as possible manually typing.

+TODO:
+a) add support for CentOS

 ## pgconfigurator

-Script used to configure contenerized postgresql database.
+Script used to configure containerized postgresql database.
-To use script, mount it under: */docker-entrypoint-initdb.d/pgconfigurator.sh* with read/write permissions.
+To use script, mount it under: */docker-entrypoint-initdb.d/pgconfigurator.sh*.
 It will be executed automatically, when container will be created.

 ## watchdocker